pjohnson-mn/AzureDevOps-MCP/README.md

 ## Features

-The integration is organized into four main tool categories:
+The integration is organized into eight main tool categories:

 ### Work Item Tools
 - List work items using WIQL queries